Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - Since project presentations will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
-- Faculty members may need to move from Alden 101 to Alden 109.
 - Students must submit the first two chapters of their senior thesis document.
   The thesis chapters are only required to adhere to those requirements that might be reasonably completed during `CMPSC 600`.
 For instance, students are